 6. Enjoy a holiday Scavenger hunt at Disneyland.

 As a Disneyland® Good Neighbor Hotel and Disney fans ourselves, we simply can’t put together a holiday list without encouraging our guests to check out what’s happening at Disneyland® Resort right down the road.
 Disneyland® Resort is extra magical during the holiday season, with festive lights, food, attractions, and more from mid-November through early January.
 One of the benefits of working with a hotel near Disneyland® Resort is that you’re close by all the Disney holiday magic, so go ahead and take advantage of it!
 A scavenger hunt through “the Happiest Place on Earth” can be a fun and memorable way to celebrate the season and spark some friendly competition with your team.
-The Disney experts at our Disney Desk can help you put together an epic holiday-themed competition that everyone is sure to be talking about well into the New Year.
+Plus, you’ll be able to host an epic holiday-themed competition that everyone is sure to be talking about well into the New Year.

 7. Spread the cheer with a holiday happy hour.

 Ring in the New Year and toast your company’s accomplishments with a festive holiday Happy Hour.
 Alcohol (in moderation) is a great way to help employees relax and kick back for a while.
 Spiked eggnog or apple cider, hot buttered rum, and anything peppermint are always appreciated and Christmas parties and other holiday gatherings this time of year.
 Some bartenders, like the ones at Anaheim Majestic, will also craft a delicious custom cocktail just for your party or host a tasting party to allow attendees to indulge in a variety of different flavors.